-Our trip included visiting with the alpacas and other farm animals, carding and spinning demos, shopping with the product and food vendors, and a stop at the gift shop.
-Here’s the rundown of our day.
+Our trip included visiting with the alpacas and other farm animals, carding and spinning demos, shopping with the product and food vendors, and stopping at the gift shop.

-The farm began in New York and relocated to Mississippi in August 2012.
+The alpaca farm began in New York and relocated to Mississippi in August 2012.
 It’s a working farm with many different activities at any time.
-In addition to the care of the 30+ alpacas on site, they teach classes in spinning fiber, crocheting, knitting, needle felting and more.
-Ask for a class and they can probably help you learn some fiber skills!
-Mary Ann Stroka is the resident expert on fiber creations and gave me a quick tour of the main operating areas.
+In addition to caring for the on-site alpaca herd, the staff teaches classes in spinning fiber, crocheting, knitting, needle felting, and more.
+Mary Ann Stroka is the resident expert on fiber creation.
+She hosted our tour of the alpaca farm.

 The Huacaya alpacas gathered near the fence in the petting area.
-They weren’t shy and are very inquisitive animals.
+They weren’t shy and were very inquisitive animals.
 Notice the beautiful colors in their coats.
-That is some great fiber work just waiting to happen.
-Our tour covered the A-Z of life with alpacas – the care and feeding, shearing process, carding the fiber, spinning, and finally some ready-to-crochet yarns in the farm store.
+Our tour covered the A-Z of life with alpacas – the care and feeding, shearing process, carding the fiber, spinning, and finally, some ready-to-crochet yarns in the farm store.

 Even with the animals in the pasture, we could see the beautiful brown coats and touch the soft fibers.

-Alpaca fleece is fine and lightweight.
+Alpaca fleece is delicate and lightweight.
 It does not retain water and is somewhat water resistant in a finished product.
-This fiber was nature’s way of providing for the animals when they lived in the harsh climates of South America’s mountain ranges.
+These features were nature’s way of providing for the animals when they lived in the harsh climates of South America’s mountain ranges.

-In this photo, the fibers have been carded and are ready to begin the spinning process.
+The fibers are then carded and ready for spinning.
 Notice the depth of color and the cotton-candy texture of these soft fibers.

 The next phase of processing is to move the bulk of fiber through a spinning wheel and onto a reel.
-Once on the plastic reel, the process is complete and the yarn is ready to move to production of clothing or household items.
+Once on the plastic reel, the process is complete, and the yarn is ready to move to the production of clothing or household items.

 The End of the Day

-Yes, it was a full day of adventure at A Stroka Gene Us, and I enjoyed every minute.
-This guy checked out before the day was over, but his work was done.
+Yes, it was a full day of adventure at the alpaca farm in Stringer, Mississippi, and I enjoyed every minute.
+This guy checked out before the festival ended, but his work was done.